bbauska/Anti-Project2025/anti.md

 often than not retarded growth rather than advancing it.
 The Treasury Department plays an important role in these international institutions and should force reforms and new policies.
 The U.S., however, should withdraw from both the World Bank and the IMF and terminate its financial contribution to both institutions.”
-[Department of the Treasury, Project 2025, accessed 6/24/24] Committee on Foreign Investment in the United States
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>

+<h3>Committee on Foreign Investment in the United States</h3>

-Project 2025 wanted CFIUS to develop a mitigation monitoring program, and said it should petition Congress to amend the law to cover Chinese greenfield investments.
+<p>Project 2025 wanted CFIUS to develop a mitigation monitoring program, and said it should
+petition Congress to amend the law to cover Chinese greenfield investments.
 “Given these issues, the next steps for CFIUS should be to develop a more coherent—and transparent—mitigation monitoring program to complement the enforcement guidelines, give CFIUS agencies in charge of national security concerns an equal voice at the table, and petition Congress to amend the law to cover Chinese greenfield investments.”
-[Department of the Treasury, Project 2025, accessed 6/24/24]
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>

-Project 2025 recommended that CFIUS publish a penalty schedule for violations of CFIUS reporting and mitigation requirements.
+<p>Project 2025 recommended that CFIUS publish a penalty schedule for violations of CFIUS
+reporting and mitigation requirements.
 “CFIUS should publish a penalty schedule for violations of CFIUS reporting and mitigation requirements.
 Publishing a penalty schedule for CFIUS violations will reduce the discretion of the committee to waive penalties or impose mere ‘wrist slap’ costs on violators of the law.
 Additionally, a standardized penalty schedule would likely increase the deterrence of CFIUS enforcement by reducing the perception among parties to covered transactions that they can avoid enforcement by the committee or secure special exceptions based on appeals to the committee’s discretion.”
-[Department of the Treasury, Project 2025, accessed 6/24/24]
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>

-Project 2025 called on Congress to close the greenfield investments loophole and require CFIUS to review investments in American greenfield assets by Chinese-controlled entities.
+<p>Project 2025 called on Congress to close the greenfield investments loophole and require CFIUS
+to review investments in American greenfield assets by Chinese-controlled entities.
 “Congress should close the loophole on greenfield investments and require CFIUS review of investments in U.S.- based greenfield assets by Chinese-controlled entities to assess any potential harm to U.S. national and